Your Insurance Choices in a Marketplace: FAQ

 A health insurance Marketplace, also known as an Exchange, is a web site where you can shop for and compare insurance plans in your state.
-Your state's Marketplace has tools to help you compare your choices and pick the best for your needs.
+Your state's Marketplace has tools to help you compare your choices and pick the right plan for your needs.

-On a state Marketplace site, health plans are grouped by levels of coverage -- how much the plan will pay for your health care and what services are covered.
+On a state Marketplace, health plans are grouped by levels of coverage -- how much the plan will pay toward the cost of your health care and what services are covered.

 Each level is named after a type of metal: